alipay/global-open-sdk-java/README.md

 ```

-#### 3、If you don't care about HTTP calls,the sample for sign and verify
+#### 4 If you don't care about HTTP calls,the sample for sign and verify
 ```
 String httpMethod = "POST";
 String path       = "/ams/sandbox/api/v1/payments/pay";